UK-Export-Finance/dtfs2/doc/sql-db.md

 ## Why both a SQL Server and Mongo DB?

 As of January 2024 the project is in the process of migrating from a MongoDB (NoSQL) database to a SQL Server (SQL) database.
-MongoDB collections will gradually be replaced with SQL Server tables until MondoDB can be completely removed.
+MongoDB collections will gradually be replaced with SQL Server tables until MongoDB can be completely removed.

 ## Running locally